Guidelines and Procedures for NCSB Awards

 Note: Each member state, member organization/entity, or individual member is limited to the submission of one nomination per year.
 Current members of the NCSB Board of Directors are not eligible for nomination.
 The Honors Committee will select a nominee or nominees qualified to receive each award and submit their recommendation(s) to the NCSB Board of Directors for final approval.

-Specific criteria for each award are outlined in the following paragraphs.
+Specific criteria for each award can be found by clicking the links below.
 Nomination procedures are detailed in the application that can be downloaded from this web site.